-The imvID parameter MUST contain the IMV ID value provided to TNC_IMV_Initialize.
-The connectionID parameter MUST contain a valid network connection ID.
-The message parameter MUST contain a reference to a buffer containing the message being delivered to the IMC.
-The messageLength parameter MUST contain the number of octets in the message.
+In the imvID parameter, the TNCS MUST pass the IMV ID value provided to TNC_IMV_Initialize.
+In the connectionID parameter, the TNCS MUST pass a valid network connection ID.
+In the message parameter, the TNCS MUST pass a reference to a buffer containing the message being delivered to the IMV.
+In the messageLength parameter, the TNCS MUST pass the number of octets in the message.
 If the value of the messageLength parameter is zero (0), the message parameter may be NULL with platform bindings that have such a value.
-The messageType parameter MUST contain the type of the message.
-It MUST match one of the TNC_MessageType values previously supplied by the IMV to the TNCS in the IMV's most recent call to TNC_TNCS_ReportMessageTypes.
+In the messageType parameter, the TNCS MUST pass the type of the message.
+This value MUST match one of the TNC_MessageType values previously supplied by the IMV to the TNCS in the IMV's most recent call to TNC_TNCS_ReportMessageTypes.
 IMVs MAY check these parameters to make sure they are valid and return an error if not, but IMVs are not required to make these checks.